niranjanajayan/Favorite-Band/README.md

 # Favorite-Band
-Simple Html code for a page containing details of your favorite band.
+Simple page containing details of your favorite band.

 <body>